 Families should not wait until after the student has been admitted by a college or they have filed their federal income tax returns to submit the FAFSA.
 Several states have very early deadlines for state grants, some as early as February 1.
 Other states and some colleges award their grants on a first-come, first-served basis, until the money runs out.
 Don't delay applying for aid.
 Filing the FAFSA earlier will help students avoid missing deadlines, thereby, maximizing the amount of aid for which they are eligible.
-Students who file the FAFSA in January, February or March tend to receive more than twice as much grant funding, on average, as students who file the FAFSA later in the financial aid application cycle.3
+Students who file the FAFSA in the first three months of the FAFSA application filing cycle, tend to receive more than twice as much grant funding, on average, as students who file the FAFSA later in the financial aid application cycle.

-Instead, families should report estimated student and parent income information on the FAFSA.
-Estimates can be based on W-2 and 1099 statements, the last pay stub of the prior year, and current bank and brokerage account statements.
+For families who have not yet filed their 2015 federal income tax return, they should instead-reportestimated student and parent income and tax information on the 2017-2018 FAFSA.
+Estimates can be based on W-2 and 1099 statements, the last pay stub of the 2015 calendar year and current bank and brokerage account statements.
 (Since 1099 statements must be mailed by mid-February and W-2 forms by the end of January, it is possible that the family will not receive them before state and college financial aid deadlines.
 In particular, 1099 statements for mutual funds, foreign stocks and real estate investment trusts tend to arrive late.)
-It's a good idea to review the previous year's federal income tax returns to ensure that no source of income is overlooked.
+It's a good idea to review the 2015 federal income tax returns to ensure that no source of income is overlooked.
 Applicants must correct any inaccuracies later, after their federal income tax returns have been filed, but it is best to have the initial income estimates be as accurate as possible.

 Otherwise, there will be a significant change in the amount of financial aid eligibility when the FAFSA is updated after the federal income tax returns have been filed.

-Example: To receive aid in the 2016-2017 academic year, students will need to complete the 2016-2017 Free Application for Federal Student Aid (FAFSA).
-The 2016-2017 FAFSA will become available on January 1, 2016.
-It is important to submit the FAFSA as early as possible after January 1, 2016, but no later than June 30, 2017, the federal deadline to submit the 2016-2017 FAFSA, to be considered for student financial aid in the 2016-2017 academic year.
+Example: To receive aid in the 2017-2018 academic year, students will need to complete the 2017-2018 Free Application for Federal Student Aid (FAFSA).
+The 2017-2018 FAFSA will become available on October 1, 2016.
+It is important to submit the FAFSA as early as possible on or after October 1, 2016, but no later than June 30, 2018, the federal deadline to submit the 2017-2018 FAFSA, to be considered for student financial aid in the 2017-2018 academic year.